Gender role: Changing roles

 A woman publicly witnessing at a Quaker meeting seemed an extraordinary feature of the Religious Society of Friends, worth recording for a wider public.
 Engraving by Bernard Picart, ca 1723.

-Throughout history spouses have been charged with certain societal functions.
+Throughout history, spouses have been charged with certain societal functions.
 With the rise of the New World came the expected roles that each spouse was to carry out specifically.
 Husbands were typically working farmers - the providers.
 Wives were caregivers for children and the home.
 However, the roles are now changing, and even reversing.

-Societies can change such that the gender roles rapidly change.
-The 21st century has seen a shift in gender roles due to multiple factors such as new family structures, education, media, and several others.
-A 2003 survey by the Bureau of Labor Statistics indicated that about 1/3 of wives may earn more than their husbands.
+Societies can change in ways that rapidly alter gender roles.
+The 21st century has seen a shift in gender roles due to multiple factors, including new family structures, education, and media.
+A 2003 survey by the Bureau of Labor Statistics found that about 1/3 of wives earned more than their husbands.

-With the importance of education emphasized nationwide, and the access of college degrees (online, for example), women have begun furthering their educations.
+With the importance of education emphasized nationwide and access to college degrees (online, for example), women have begun furthering their education.
 Women have also started to get more involved in recreation activities such as sports, which in the past were regarded to be for men.
 Family dynamic structures are changing, and the number of single-mother or single-father households is increasing.
-Fathers are also becoming more involved with raising their children, instead of the responsibility resting solely with the mother.
+Fathers are also becoming more involved in raising their children, rather than the responsibility resting solely with the mother.

+Ralph H. Turner claims that as more women work, we expect gender roles to be more evenly distributed between husband and wife.
+While that is true to some extent, as men may take on more roles within the house and women contribute more financially, there are few large-scale changes.
+Gender roles are so ingrained in our society that it is difficult to break out of them and change our overall societal norms.
+As long as gender roles exist, they will continue to be enforced.
+Thus, changing our practices can change gender norms.
+As we continue to see certain gender roles as archaic, we will stop regulating gender norms and will displace gender roles.

 According to the Pew Research Center, the number of stay-at-home fathers in the US nearly doubled in the period from 1989 to 2012, from 1.1 million to 2.0 million.
 This trend appears to be mirrored in a number of countries including the UK, Canada and Sweden.
 However, Pew also found that, at least in the US, public opinion in general appears to show a substantial bias toward favoring a mother as a care-taker versus a father, regardless of any shift in actual roles each plays.